ant-design/ant-design/docs/react/getting-started.en-US.md

 | --------- | --------- | --------- | --------- | --------- | --------- |
 | IE9, IE10, IE11, Edge| last 2 versions| last 2 versions| last 2 versions| last 2 versions| last 2 versions

-We offer very limited support for IE9/10 which means some styles and animations will be mininal under them.
+We offer very limited support for IE9/10 which means some styles and animations will be mininal for them.
 Also, we use Flex layout in a few components.

 > Note: Different than Ant Design, Ant Design Pro supports IE11+.